Special Promos | Shooting Lab | PressureTrace | LoadForce | CED Chron | Commercial | View Shopping Cart

 There is a good probability the discarded brass had work hardened differently or due to how it had been cleaned, developed roughness on the inside neck surface.
 Even chamfering of the mouth can affect neck tension.
 If the discarded brass were saved, eventually there may be other pieces that produce similar neck tension so it could be used.

 This is why good brass often shoots best when new.
 Now shooters don't have to discard brass and all the time required to sort, turn necks and "uniform" each piece.
 Providing consistent neck tension can be maintained, brass can often be used until the necks start cracking.
-Even then, there is always the option of annealing the brass to extend it's life for another cycle.
+Even then, there is always the option of annealing the brass to extend its life for another cycle.

 Why Neck Tension Variation Increases Group Size